swtv-kaist/cs458-spring23/clang-api/README.md

 ### ```bool isa<StmtType>(Stmt *stmt), bool isa<ExprType>(Stmt *stmt)```
 _________
 Obtains the information about the type of the statement or expression, such as IfStmt, WhileStmt.

-Usage:
+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         if (isa<IfStmt>(stmt)){